ishankjena/Soroban-Dao-App/README.md

 # Soroban DAO

 A **Decentralized Autonomous Organization (DAO)** is an entity that operates on a blockchain, leveraging smart contracts and token-based governance.

-In a DAO, participants can make decisions and contribute to its activities without relying on a central authority.
+In a DAO, participants can make decisions and contribute to its activities **without relying on a central authority**.
 Here are some key points about DAOs:

 - **Decentralization**: DAOs are designed to be decentralized, meaning they operate without a single controlling entity.
 Participants collectively govern the organization through voting mechanisms.
 - **Smart Contracts**: DAOs use smart contracts to automate processes, enforce rules, and manage funds.
 These contracts execute autonomously based on predefined conditions.